 Fana: At a Speed of Life!

-During his visit, he also confirmed the official launch of Ethiopia’s Digital 2030 Strategy, a government-wide initiative aimed at further enhancing service delivery through automation, building on the achievements of the earlier Digital 2025 Strategy.
+During his visit, he also announced that the government is working to launch the Digital 2030 Strategy, a government-wide initiative aimed at further enhancing service delivery through greater automation, building on the achievements of the Digital 2025 Strategy.
+Images shared on his official social media pages showed the Prime Minister touring the court and observing the system in action.

 Recognizing that access to justice is a vital need for citizens, he added, “The Federal Supreme Court remains committed to building a judicial system that is fast, transparent, and efficient.”

 During his visit, PM Abiy noted that the Smart Court System includes an automated voice-to-text transcription feature to ensure all case proceedings are recorded accurately and remain tamper-proof.
+The system also supports virtual hearings, enabling justice seekers to participate remotely without traveling to Addis Ababa.

 He further highlighted the establishment of a Network Operations Center and an Integrated Case Management System, allowing litigants to track their cases digitally.
-At present, 24 federal branches are covered under the system, and the Prime Minister expressed confidence that it will soon be expanded to regional courts, extending its benefits nationwide.
+Currently, 24 federal branches are covered under the system, and the Prime Minister expressed confidence that it will soon be expanded to regional courts, extending its benefits nationwide.

 You might also like